 Sabbath frees us to release the sense of “I’ve got to pull this off,” and remember that our Father in heaven knows what we’re made of.
 He knows what we can bear.
 And He promises to carry the load (and us) into the plans that He is already unfolding around us.

 So, let’s stop.
 Let’s put down the struggle and the busyness and interrupt our own rhythm so we can experience something new.

-Rest doesn’t have to be a vacation.
-It’s more an attitude of the heart.
+Rest isn’t necessarily a vacation.
+It’s not simply time off.
+Rest is an attitude of the heart.
 Rest is what happens when we clear the deck and get God in full view.